Nicola Hancock

 Nicola Maggie Hancock (born 8 November 1995) is an Australian cricketer who plays as a right-arm medium bowler and right-handed batter.
 She plays for the Queensland Fire in the Women's National Cricket League and the Brisbane Heat in the Women's Big Bash League.
-She has previously played for Victoria, Melbourne Renegades, Northern Districts, ACT Meteors, Hobart Hurricanes and Melbourne Stars.
+She has previously played for Victoria, Melbourne Renegades, Northern Districts, ACT Meteors, Hobart Hurricanes, Melbourne Stars and Sunrisers.
 She has played for Australia at underage level and for their second team, the Shooting Stars.